 - Audit and Attestation

 - Financial Accounting and Reporting

 Typically, testing takes place at the following times each year:

 - October 1 through December 10

-If accountants wish to set themselves apart from their peers, they can seek certifications from a variety of different institutes.
-Not only does this show professional competence, but it also showcases skills in a specialized field of accounting and auditing.
+If accountants wish to set themselves apart from their peers, they can seek certifications from any of a variety of different institutes.
+This not only shows professional competence, it also showcases skills in a specialized field of accounting and auditing.
 Some potential certifications include:

 This is offered by the Institute of Management Accountants (IMA) and requires that candidates complete a bachelor’s degree, work at least two years in management accounting, pass a two-part exam and agree to meet the requirements of continuing education and comply with standards of professional conduct.